-In addition to your Deductible, if applicable, you pay Coinsurance of 20% of the Eligible Charges for Kaiser Permanente in-network services, and 40% of the Eligible Charge for out-of-network services.
-Please be aware: the difference between the Covered Eligible Charge and a provider's billed charge can be significant; an out-of-network provider can bill you for this difference.
+In addition to Your Deductible, if applicable, You pay Coinsurance of 20% of the Eligible Charges for Kaiser Permanente in-network services, and 40% of the Eligible Charge for out-of-network services.
+Please be aware: the difference between the Covered Eligible Charge and a provider's billed charge can be significant; an out-of-network provider can bill You for this difference.

-Certain preventive care as outlined under coverage details is provided at 100% coverage when you receive the services from an in-network provider, or if you receive services out-of-network, coverage is at 60% of the Medicare-approved amount, after the Deductible (out-of-network balance billing may apply).
-For information on non-covered services, refer to Section 14: General Exclusions and General Limitations.
+Certain preventive care as outlined under coverage details is provided at 100% coverage when You receive the services from an in-network provider, or if You receive services out-of-network, coverage is based on 100% of the Medicare-approved amount, after the Deductible (out-of-network balance billing may apply).
+For information on non-covered services, refer to Section 13: General Exclusions and General Limitations.

-IMPORTANT: You are responsible for any amount above the Medicare-approved amount if you receive services out-of-network.
-Some services require Prior Authorization, otherwise you will receive reduced benefits or, in certain cases, no benefits.
-For a complete listing of these services, refer to Section 4: How to Obtain Services.
+IMPORTANT: You are responsible for any amount above the Medicare-approved amount if You receive services out-of-network (except for claims that are subject to the No Surprises Act).
+Some services require Prior Authorization, otherwise Youwill receive reduced benefits or, in certain cases, no benefits.
+For a complete listing of these services, refer to Section 3: How to Obtain Services.

-Out-of-Pocket Maximums
+Out-of-Pocket Limit

-This section describes your Out-of-Pocket Maximums.
-Your Plan includes both a medical and pharmacy Out-of-Pocket Maximum.
+This section describes Your Out-of-Pocket Limit.
+Your Plan includes both a medical and pharmacy Out-of-Pocket Limit.

-Note: Out-of-pocket maximums are not pro-rated for mid-year enrollments.
+Note: Out-of-Pocket Limit are not pro-rated for mid-year enrollments.

-If you retire and are PreMedicare, and retire mid-year, any amounts applied toward your out-of-pocket maximums under your employee coverage will transfer to your PreMedicare retiree coverage.
+If You retire and are PreMedicare, and retire mid-year, any amounts applied toward Your outof-Pocket Limit under Your employee coverage will transfer to Your PreMedicare retiree coverage, provided you keep the same coverage into retirement.